 - Spoon the batter into the cake tin and smooth the top.

-- Drizzle syrup & Icing : Whilst the cake is still warm, mix the juice, water and raspberry powder for the syrup in a small microwavable heat-proof bowl or a small saucepan.
+- While the cake is still warm, mix the juice, raspberry powder and water in a small microwavable heat-proof bowl or a small saucepan.

 - Add the rest of the icing sugar to the remaining syrup, stir and reheat to dissolve.
 This will ensure a thicker icing for the topping.
 Adjust with an additional drop of water or with icing sugar if too thick or thin.